cherezov/curiosity_ev3/README.md

 This all is made for my son, who always asks me to make possible wireless control his Lego Mindstorm EV3 robot from PC.
 Below is the log of what was done, what is needed to be done and several notes and instructions.

-## Requirements
+## Requirements :octocat:
-* Robot shall has a camera eye and image shall be visible on notebook
+* Robot shall has a camera eye and image shall be visible on laptop
-* Robot shall be controlled via joystick connected to notebook
+* Robot shall be controlled via joystick connected to laptop
 * Notebook and robot shall communicate wirelessly (e.g via wifi)

 ## Hardware
+* WiFi router and PC or laptop (my with CentOS 7)
 * [Lego Mindstorms](https://www.lego.com/mindstorms/)
 * Micro SDHC card with [ev3dev image](http://www.ev3dev.org/docs/getting-started/)
 * [TP-Link TL-MR3020 router with OpenWRT onboard](https://wiki.openwrt.org/toh/tp-link/tl-mr3020)